Rapid27/Premier-Smart-Ticketting/README.md

 # PST
- A web based event management system using QR Codes based on Django
+ A web based event attendance management system using QR Codes based on Django and JavaScript